MichalOpoka/ecfr/cfr/title-45-Public-Welfare/subtitle-B-Regulations-Relating-Public-Welfare/chapter-VI-National-Science-Foundation/part-670-Conservation-Antarctic-Animals-Plants/subpart-H-Introduction-NonIndigenous-Plants-Animals/section-670.37.md

-##### § 670.37 Content of permit applications. #####
+##### § 670.37 Content of permit application. #####

-Applications for the introduction of plants and animals into Antarctica must describe:
+Applications for the introduction of non-indigenous species into Antarctica must describe:

-(a) The species, numbers, and if appropriate, the age and sex, of the animals or plants to be introduced into Antarctica;
+(a) The species, numbers, and if appropriate, the age and sex, of the species to be introduced into Antarctica;

-(b) The need for the plants or animals;
+(b) The need for the species;

 (c) What precautions the applicant will take to prevent escape or contact with native fauna and flora; and

-(d) How the plants or animals will be removed from Antarctica or destroyed after they have served their purpose.
+(d) How the species will be removed from Antarctica or destroyed after they have served their purpose.

+[86 FR 27988, May 25, 2021]